 - Seek an attorney who understands covert abuse

-- Speak to a divorce professional, like Coach Debra
+- Speak to a divorce professional, like a BTR Coach

 Should I Stay In My Marriage To Protect My Kids?